Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-PostgreSQL-README.md

   region closer to where you live.
 You can have the full list of available regions by entering az account list-locations.
 - ${YOUR_POSTGRESQL_AD_NON_ADMIN_USERNAME}: The username of your PostgreSQL database server.
-Make ensure the username is a valid user in your Azure AD tenant.
+Make ensure the username is a valid user in your Microsoft Entra tenant.
 - ${YOUR_LOCAL_IP_ADDRESS}: The IP address of your local computer, from which you'll run your Spring Boot application.
   One convenient way to find it is to point your browser to [whatismyip.akamai.com][whatismyip.akamai.com].